Indoor Air Quality at Work

 • Management – limit or remove indoor air pollution.

-• Ventilation – dilute and remove indoor air pollutants through HVAC systems.
+• Ventilation – dilute and remove indoor air pollutants through heating, ventilation, and air conditioning (HVAC) systems.

-• Filtration – use filter systems to clean the air.
+• Filtration – use filter systems to clean contaminated air and create a more comfortable indoor environment with better air circulation.

 Two construction workers in hard hats inspect air ducts.
 One man points while holding a tool, and the other observes closely.
 Silver insulation surrounds the ducts.
 They're focused on checking the system.